- July: NINTH ANNUAL UCA/CSM SUMMER STRINGS CAMP

 Activities during the day will include rehearsals and special activities, including master classes, a fiddling workshop, a Webinar with Young Orchestra Professionals, Ultimate Frisbee, Extreme Noodling and Age vs. Beauty Kickball!

-Night activities will be available for both commuters and on-campus campers, and include Wild River Country, Movie Night, the Camper Dance and more!
+Night activities will be available for both commuters and on-campus campers, and include Magic Springs, Movie Night, the Camp Dance and more!

-The camp will end with a rousing and inspiring concert Saturday morning, July 25,at 10:30AM in Ida Waldran Auditorium, Main Hall (Old Main), with performances by the Bear Quintet, Grey Orchestra, Purple Orchestra and Bear Orchestra.
+The camp will end with a rousing and inspiring concert Saturday morning, July 22, at 10:30AM at Reynolds Performance Hall, with performances by the Bear Quintet, Grey Orchestra, Purple Orchestra and Bear Orchestra.

 Our camp has expanded to three orchestras!
 Performance groups will include the:

 - Bear Quintet: Advanced students selected by conductors for work study prior to camp.
-They will serve as Camp Counselors and receive free room and board.
+They will serve as Camp Counselors.

-All policies and conditions of the Community School of Music are agreed upon when a registration form is completed and returned to us.
-For our policies please call us at 501-450-5755 or 501-450-3672, or visit our web site at http://uca.edu/csm/registration/ (Tuition Payment, Inclement Weather, Make-up and Refund policies).
+All policies and conditions of the Community School of Music are agreed upon when a registration form is completed online.
+For our policies please call us at 501-450-3672.

 If you have any questions, contact either: